 The cards showed just 4 colors: red, blue, green and yellow

 The cards of the small arcana – the cards with numbers – are designed much more traditional in contrast to the Waite Tarot.
-They joined to the first tarot cards.
-They show only symbols and the number of them. [eg: the card <5 cups> shows just 5 cups…]
+They joined the first tarot cards.
+They show only symbols and a number of them. [eg: the card <5 cups> shows just 5 cups…]

 In contrast to the Waite tarot shows the card number 8 <justice> and card number 11 shows <strength>, each changed.

 New Schicksals Tarot

 serves the Marseilles